Mahler measure, motivic regulators and Dirichlet $L$-values: Introduction

 \subsubsection{Acknowledgements}

 This collaboration started during the TSIMF Workshop: Special values of $L$-functions, took place in Sanya, January 2024.
 We are grateful to the organisers for the opportunity to spend an intensive week.
 We thank Gunther Cornelissen for helpful chats, in particular introducing us to the Chinburg conjecture.
+We also thank anonymous referee for insightful comments that widen our overall understanding of accompanying contexts.